Okay. You, reading about Plitvice Lakes National Park in Croatia means you’ve already made up your mind to visit this Adriatic outback.

 You can choose between Upper or Lower Lakes if time is a constraint.
 Programs A and B takes you through the Lower Lakes while Programs E and F cover the Upper Lakes.

-Both the Lower as well as Upper Lakes feature breathtaking views and stunning waterfalls though I found Upper Lakes section to be relatively quieter and serene.
+Both the Lower as well as Upper Lakes feature breathtaking views and stunning waterfalls though I found the Upper Lakes section to be relatively quieter and serene.

 Program C (from entrance 1) and Program H (from entrance 2) let you see both the upper and lower lakes and thus, are by far the best routes.